dylanfesta/PersonalBackups/README.md

 glacier vault list
 glacier vault sync <vaultname>
 ```

+WARNING: sync requires some time!
+Use `glacier job list` to see if the job is still ongoing.

 The name I am using is `FotoDylanAnn` , make sure it is there.

 Then finally